cashapp/blip/docs/v1.0/intro/plans.md

 ![Three Levels](/blip/assets/img/level-times.png)

 At 20 seconds (since Blip started collecting metrics for this plan), Blip collects metrics for both levels 1 and 2 because `20 mod 5 = 0` and `20 mod 20 = 0`, respectively.
-At 30 seconds, Blip collects metrics for both levels 1 anbd 3 because `30 mod 5 = 0` and `30 mod 20 = 0`, respectively.
+At 30 seconds, Blip collects metrics for both levels 1 and 3 because `30 mod 5 = 0` and `30 mod 20 = 0`, respectively.
-And at 60 seconds, Blip collecgts metrics for all three levels because `60 mod freq = 0`.
+And at 60 seconds, Blip collects metrics for all three levels because `60 mod freq = 0`.

 Blip plans can do more, but for this introduction it's sufficient to know that they allow you to fine-tune metrics collection, which increases the quality of monitoring while reducing costs.